-As I walked along the sidewalk on behalf of this blog, a cholo bitched “Too many f—ing weddos around!” as he passed, presumably for my benefit.
-What this hater probably didn’t know is that, in the first half of the 20th century, Boyle Heights was historically one of the most diverse neighborhoods in the city, home to large numbers of Croatian, Jewish, Japanese, Mexican and Russian immigrants.
+As of 2000, Boyle Heights was 94% Latino with a very small (2.3%) Asian minority.
+However, in a world where the movements of even a few white people are attacked either as “white flight” or gentrification (depending on the direction of their movement), the existence of a 1.6 % white minority threatens nearly complete homogeneity.
+As I walked along the sidewalk in this mere hours-long exploration, a cholo bitched “Too many f—ing weddos around!” as he passed, presumably for my benefit.
+What this hater probably didn’t know is that, in the first half of the 20th century, Boyle Heights was historically one of the most diverse neighborhoods in the city, home to large numbers of Croatian, Jewish, Japanese, Mexican, and Russian immigrants.
 It is only in recent decades that it has become one of the least ethnically diverse neighborhoods in the city.

 JAPANESE IN BOYLE HEIGHTS

 After the 1882 passage of the Chinese Exclusion Act, many Japanese immigrated to California to fill the resultant void in the labor force.
 After the San Francisco Earthquake of 1906, many Japanese citizens moved away from the bay, often to Boyle Heights.
-Faced with growing numbers of non-Chinese Asian immigrants, the Asian Exclusion Act was signed in 1924 to broaden discrimination to other Asian-Americans.
+Faced with growing numbers of non-Chinese Asian immigrants, the Asian Exclusion Act was signed in 1924 to broaden discrimination against other Asian Americans.
 By then, however, Little Tokyo (just across the river) and Boyle Heights were already home to about 30,000 Japanese-Americans, including famed artist Isamu Noguchi.

 RUSSIANS IN BOYLE HEIGHTS